Got a health concern? A severe illness? Want to prevent cancer? By all means, do your research. Knowledge about health advice is power, after all.

 When you read the article, check the links (if any) they point to.
 Is it referring directly to an original study or someone’s take on it, or a summary, linking to another summary, etc.?
 The farther away from the source, the more skeptical you should be.
 Remember the telephone game?
 Passing a story from one person to the next to the next ends up with something totally different.

 Case in point: “Chocolate Cures Cough”.
-How many times have you seen that one circulating?
+How many times have you seen that health advice circulating?
 I realize many people shared it because wishful thinking makes this one funny, but the original author of the research that sprang from even said the claim is a “complete fabrication“.
 The story that was floating around was someone’s take on a summary of a summary, and so on.

 Do you come away feeling more confused than when you started reading it?
 Does it seem like all you find are conflicting results that you can’t explain?
 Be sensible about what you read, and of course, it can’t hurt to consult a doctor or licensed nutritionist who’s current on the research.